 Kris is coordinator of the research line on quality & patient safety of the new KULeuven Institute for Healthcare Policy (Leuvens Instituut voor Gezondheidszorgbeleid – LIGB).
-If you are interested in his academic track, just take a look at is ORCID page or take a look at the overview of is publications.
+If you are interested in his track record, just take a look at his LinkedIN page or take a look at the overview of is academic publications.

-He is part time academic policy advisor to the management team & department of quality of Leuven University Hospitals and part time collaborating with Dutch hospitals on quality, safety and leadership development.
+He is part time academic policy advisor to the general management team & directorate for quality of Leuven University Hospitals and part time collaborating with Dutch hospitals on quality, safety and leadership development.

 (Selfy of the day … Brussels, April 2022)